jafar1011/Transport/README.md

 ## Change Log – 2 - 2025/10/4
 - Users with Role "Driver" can now add a full post with all details (name,phone,car,areas).
 - Posts will be shown to all users.
-- Post author can delete his own posts.
+- Only post author can delete his own posts.
 - Search box that searches all posts by area.
 - UI changes and css and icons for home view.
 - Swapped to sqlite instead of sqlserver so the database will be included in the project.